 Like back strain, neck strain is an irritation to tendons, muscles and ligaments in the upper back and neck area.
 Whiplash is characterized by a collection of symptoms that occur following damage to the neck, usually because of sudden extension and flexion, such as in a car accident.
+The Swift Institute spine specialists in Reno, Sparks, and Carson City are experienced in treating all types of neck pain and back pain, from a neck strain to complex spine conditions like herniated discs or spinal stenosis.

 Sometimes neck strain can be brought on by an abrupt movement by the neck, such as whiplash.